Nevada Counseling License Requirements

 More about marriage and family therapist careers can be found on our LMFT career guide.

-The Nevada Department of Education offers several pathways to the school counselor endorsement.
-Applicants must have a master’s degree or be certified by the NBCC as a national certified school counselor (NCSC); if the degree is not in school counseling, applicants must complete at least 36 credits in counseling-related courses and a 600-hour practicum.
+The Nevada Department of Education (NDE) offers several pathways to school counselor endorsement.
+Applicants must have a master’s degree or be certified by the National Board for Certified Counselors (NBCC) as a National Certified School Counselor (NCSC); if the degree is not in school counseling, applicants must complete at least 36 credits in counseling-related courses and a 600-hour practicum.
 In Nevada, school counselors work with students from kindergarten through twelfth grade to improve academic, social, career, and personal development.
 The steps to earning a school counselor endorsement are:

 - Take the Parental Involvement and Family Engagement course, if not already completed as part of degree requirements.

-- Request and receive your school counselor endorsement.
+- Submit your application online and receive your school counselor endorsement.

 To learn more about this pathway, see our school counseling career guide.